 For most types of figures, TIFF or EPS files are the preferred format.
 The resolution for line art must be at least 1200 dpi; photographs and shaded drawings must have a finished resolution of 300 dpi.
 The following image file formats are not acceptable because they are low resolution: PowerPoint, JPG, GIF,ONG, PCX, PNG, XBM, and Excel.
 On a separate page, list the legend for each figure, double-spaced, with abbreviations and symbols identified.

 Authors must bear all costs associated with printed color figures.
-The cost of the first color figure is $650.00 and each additional figure is $100.00.
+The cost of printing color figures is $600.00, whether for one figure or several.
 If authors elect not to print figures in color, in most cases, authors will be able to have their color figures produced in black and white for the print version of JRN, but the figures will appear in color online.

 Type each table on a separate page.
 Do not insert vertical lines in tables.
 Include a title for each table.
 Number tables consecutively within the manuscript (Table 1, Table 2, Table 3, etc.).
 Use standard citation superscript symbols (*, †, ‡, §...).
 Authors should place footnotes in order, reading from left to right and top to bottom, and should begin a new series of footnotes for each table.
 Footnotes should not appear in table titles.
 Tables should be uploaded as separate files, not embedded in the manuscript file.

 If any table or figure has been published previously, a copy of the letter of permission from the copyright holder must accompany the manuscript.
 The original source of the table or figure should be acknowledged in full reference form in the reference section of the manuscript.
 The figure legend (or table notes) should conclude with: "Reprinted with permission" followed by the appropriate reference number.
 Authors are responsible for applying for permission for both print and electronic rights for all borrowed materials, and they are responsible for paying any fees related to the application of these permissions.